zmon1010/kendo-ui-core/docs/knowledge-base/checkbox-selection-dataitem-last-selected-row.md

 ---
-title: How To Get the Data of the Last Selected Row
+title: Get the Data of the Last Selected Grid Row
-description: An example on how to get the dataItem for the last selected row by using the jQuery click event.
+description: An example on how to get the dataItem for the last selected row in the Kendo UI Grid by using the jQuery click event.
 type: how-to
-page_title: Getting the DataItem of the Last Selected Row Only
+page_title: Get the DataItem of the Last Selected Row Only | Kendo UI Grid
 slug: checkbox-selection-dataitem-last-selected-row
 tags: checkbox selection, grid, kendo ui
-teampulseid:
 ticketid: 1116716, 1117204
-pitsid:
 ---

 ## Environment

 <table>
  <tr>
   <td>Product</td>
-  <td>Grid for Progress® Kendo UI®</td>
+  <td>Grid for Progress Kendo UI</td>
  </tr>
  <tr>
-  <td>Progress® Kendo UI® version</td>
+  <td>Progress Kendo UI version</td>
   <td>Tested up to version 2017.2 621</td>
  </tr>
 </table>

 ## Description

 How can I get the data item of the last selected row by using the checkbox selectable column in the Kendo UI Grid?

-## Possible Solution
+## Solution

-To get the dataItem for the last selected row:
+To get the `dataItem` for the last selected row:

-1. Use a jQuery selector to subscribe for the [`click`](https://api.jquery.com/click/) event of the checkboxes.
+1. Subscribe for the [`click`](https://api.jquery.com/click/) event of the checkboxes by using a jQuery selector.
 1. In the `click` event handler, get the row by using the [`closest`](https://api.jquery.com/closest/) jQuery method.
-1. Use the [`dataItem`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#methods-dataItem) method of the Grid to get the row data.
+1. Get the row data by using the [`dataItem`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#methods-dataItem) method of the Grid.

 ```html
 <div id="example">